Graduate Assistant- Criminal Justice and Intelligence Studies

-- Assist full time and adjunct faculty in their preparation for course work, proctor exams and maintain the bulletin boards, and assists the Coordinator of the Undergraduate Criminal Justice Program, Coordinator of the Intelligence and National Security Program, the Coordinator of the Forensic Science Program and the Director of the Criminal Justice Administration Graduate Program.
+- Assist full-time and adjunct faculty in their preparation for coursework, proctor exams and maintain the bulletin boards, and assists the Coordinator of the Undergraduate Intelligence and National Security Program, Director of the Intelligence and Global Security Graduate Program, the undergraduate Forensic Program, the Undergraduate Criminal Justice Program and the Graduate Criminal Justice Administration Program.

 - Manage external and internal department projects and functions such as club events and, the Criminal Justice Lecture Series.

-- Meet all established deadlines, attend meetings as directed, and maintain timely communication with the Chair, CJIS and the Director, Criminal Justice Administration graduate program
+- Meet and established deadlines, attend meetings as directed, and maintain timely communication with the Chair, CJIS and the Director, Criminal Justice Administration graduate program.

 - Provide general administrative support for the Department of Criminal Justice and Intelligence Studies.